-1.3.1.1 Making your TEX code more readable
+1.3.1.1 Making your TeX code more readable

 AUCT_EX can do syntax highlighting of your source code, that means commands will get special colors or fonts.
-You can enable it locally by typing M-x font-lock-mode RET.
-If you want to have font locking activated generally, enable global-font-lock-mode, e.g. with M-x customize-variable RET global-font-lock-mode RET.
+This is enabled by default.
+You can disable it locally by typing M-x font-lock-mode RET.

 AUCTEX will indent new lines to indicate their syntactical relationship to the surrounding text.
 For example, the text of a \footnote or text inside of an environment will be indented relative to the text around it.
-If the indenting has gotten wrong after adding or deleting some characters, use TAB to reindent the line, M-q for the whole paragraph, or M-xLaTeX-fill-buffer RET for the whole buffer.
+If the indenting has gotten wrong after adding or deleting some characters, use TAB to reindent the line, M-q for the whole paragraph, or M-x LaTeX-fill-buffer RET for the whole buffer.